Firing up your metabolism is the secret to burning calories and shedding fat. But how do we achieve this?

 This is perhaps the biggest misconception of all and is most often clung to by those who claim to find it hardest to shed fat.
 Whilst there are indeed discrepancies in metabolism from person to person, those differences are very slight.

 So the truth is, it’s not enough to blame your metabolism.
-Simply improving your diet and upping your exercise levels will fire up your metabolism, keep it running at a healthy rate and turn yourself into an efficient metabolising fat burning machine!
+Simply improving your diet and upping your exercise levels is key to firing up your metabolism, keep it running at a healthy rate and turning yourself into an efficient metabolising fat burning machine!